Sponsored by The Climate Center

 Currently, when California farms and vineyards have large amounts of green waste, they must ship the material to a large composting facility.
 Unfortunately, California has a shortage of composting facilities.
 Coupled with a ban on agricultural burning that went into effect on January 1, 2025, growers need an eco-friendly alternative that will build healthy soils and reduce landfill waste.

 SB 279 would allow growers to compost their agricultural waste onsite, keeping critical nutrients on the land and reducing the need to haul or burn the scraps.
-The bill will also increase community composting capacity from 100 cubic yards to 500 cubic yards, allowing operations like urban farms and school farms to recycle more of their organic material onsite.
-SB 279 also incentivizes the composting of food waste at medium-size composting facilities and allows composting operations to sell or give away up to 5,000 cubic yards of compost a year.
+It will meaningfully increase community composting capacity, allowing operations like urban farms and school gardens to recycle more of their organic material onsite.
+SB 279 also increases farmers’ narrow profit margins by allowing them to sell or give away up to 5,000 cubic yards of compost a year.

 This bill is co-sponsored by The Climate Center, People, Food, and Land Foundation, California Alliance for Community Composting, Californians Against Waste, Western Tree Nut Association, and California Association of Winegrape Growers.